-My name is Rod Stubbings, and for 23 years now I have been an amateur astronomer, residing in Tetoora Road, Victoria, Australia…. or more or less residing in my observatory for the majority!
+My name is Rod Stubbings, and for 27 years now I have been an amateur astronomer, residing in Tetoora Road, Victoria, Australia…. or more or less residing in my observatory for the majority!

 My introduction to Astronomy started in 1986 while reading a magazine, it showed a 60mm refractor with stunning pictures of the Planets, and this could all be seen with a magnification of 500X!
 Well, it was ordered immediately and I eagerly awaited its arrival.
-With my new telescope in hand I headed outside to see these Planets, no not that one, must be this one etc, etc….. could not find anything, and I even had trouble focusing on the stars.
+With my new telescope in hand, I headed outside to see these Planets, no not that one, must be this one, etc, etc….. could not find anything, and I even had trouble focusing on the stars.
 I went back inside a little deflated with the whole situation.
 Not to be deterred, I headed to the newsagents for some books on astronomy.
 My choice was ‘Astronomy without a telescope’.
 This book showed the names of the brightest stars in each constellation with lots of well-known objects, double stars and of course where to find these elusive Planets, thus my observing career had started.
 I still remember the first time I found Mars at 3AM one chilly morning; it looked just like an orange peel.

 The general interest in astronomy continued for a few years and I eventually went along to a local astronomy club The Latrobe Valley Astronomical Society LVAS, where I met Peter Nelson, who had an interest in variable stars.
 Peter was always writing articles on variable stars and trying to get someone (and the more I’ve thought about it “bait” someone) to go out and make some observations.
-At this point I was looking at the same objects each night so I thought I could put my time to better use.
+At this point, I was looking at the same objects each night so I thought I could put my time to better use.
 The bait was taken and with my basic knowledge of the night sky I set out to find all about these variable stars.

 My first month of observing produced 10 observations, with countless hours of star hopping and locating variable star fields.
-I progressed up through the stages of observing from naked eye, binoculars, 60mm, 150mm, 250mm, 320mm, 400mm and currently a 550mm custom made reflecting telescope.
+I progressed up through the stages of observing from the naked eye, binoculars, 60mm, 150mm, 250mm, 320mm, 400mm and currently a 550mm custom made reflecting telescope.
 The transition from each instrument was always a new learning curve with more stars and deeper fields to get accustomed to.

 I started to monitor the dwarf novae class of variable stars for outbursts.
-Over the next few years, I was detecting a lot of outbursts which were kept in my log book and sent to RASNZ every month.
+Over the next few years, I was detecting a lot of outbursts which were kept in my logbook and sent to RASNZ every month.
 With the Internet starting to make a presence, I came across the Variable Star Network (VSNET) a global professional-amateur network of researchers in variable stars and related objects alert mailing lists, which reported outbursts of stars.
 Reading the VSNET alerts I thought to myself that I had also observed the outbursts mentioned plus a few others that were not reported.
-There was no point in keeping my outbursts detections in my log book, so I started sending every outburst detection to VSNET since 1997, which was quite a few per night!
+There was no point in keeping my outbursts detections in my logbook, so I started sending every outburst detection to VSNET since 1997, which was quite a few per night!

 A few weeks later I received an email from Frank Bateson, ‘You may receive e-mail messages resulting from your alert messages requesting additional data.
 If you do I suggest you tell the enquirer to contact me so they can obtain our complete record.
 I have already received such requests from those who know you are one of our observers but others may not know of this connection.’

 Two months later another email from Frank, ‘I returned at the end of last week from the meeting in Switzerland.
-You will be pleased to know that your alert notices are being well-regarded world wide.
+You will be pleased to know that your alert notices are being well-regarded worldwide.
 Keep up the good work.’
 So I was quite happy to keep sending every outburst detection to VSNET.